 USAA’s loan terms range from 12 to 84 months, depending on your needs.
 USAA’s interest rates aren’t quite as low as NFCU’s, but the lender does offer a 0.50% rate discount if you go through the USAA Car Buying Service.
 You’ll also get other savings through the program.
 In fact, USAA estimates that the average member saves $3,554 off MSRP when using the service.

 And if you set up automatic payments on your new loan, you’ll get another 0.25% discount.

 As with any other type of loan, the exact rate and terms you get will depend on your credit and financial profiles.
-While USAA is happy to accept applicants of all credit types, you’ll need excellent credit and a solid income to get the best rates.
+While USAA is happy to accept all credit types applicants, you’ll need excellent credit and a solid income to get the best rates.

 The SBA has instituted the Patriot Express Loan Program in collaboration with banks and lending institutions across the country.
 SmartBiz SBA loans is a company that specializes in SBA loans.
 It can process them in a matter of weeks instead of months.

 If approved, you can qualify for a loan of up to $500,000 to help you fund your business.
 You can use these funds to start or expand an existing business or to buy business-related equipment, real estate, or inventory.